Volunteers are the lifeblood of our organization. We are always looking to grow our family!

-The Brook Hill Farm buildings would never have been built or repaired, if it weren’t from these special men from the Quaker Memorial Presbyterian Church.
+The Brook Hill Farm buildings would never have been built or repaired, if it weren’t for these special men from the Quaker Memorial Presbyterian Church.

-The farm always needs more volunteers to work as horse leaders, side-walkers, and spotters for our traditional therapeutic riding program, Rockin’ Riders.
+The farm always needs more volunteers to work as horse leaders, side-walkers, and spotters for our Rockin’ Riders program.

 We depend on our dedicated volunteers to help the farm with fundraising events.
 Just look at all the community support at one of our open houses – Brook Hill Farm is a community family, and the volunteers are the reason!

-If you are interested in joining the Brook Hill Family please email firstname.lastname@example.org!
+If you are interested in volunteering and joining the Brook Hill family please contact the farm at email@example.com

 Brook Hill Farm's Volunteer of the Year